-What about if you just can tell Conan where to find the headers and the artifacts ready for consumption in your local working directory?
-No need to package, just tell Conan to use those artifacts you have just generated with your IDE, sounds good?
-This is what the feature editable packages will do for you.
+With the editable packages, you can tell Conan where to find the headers and the artifacts ready for consumption in your local working directory.
+There is no need to package.

-Let's see this feature over an example where a developer is creating a CoolApp but at the same time they wants to work on cool/version@user/dev library which is tightly coupled to the app.
+Let's see this feature over an example where a developer is creating a CoolApp but at the same time they want to work on cool/version@user/dev library which is tightly coupled to the app.

-The package cool/version@user/dev is already working, the developer has the sources in a local folder, they is using whatever method to build and develop locally and can perform a conan create . cool/version@user/dev to create the package.
+The package cool/version@user/dev is already working, the developer has the sources in a local folder and they are using whatever method to build and develop locally and can perform a conan create . cool/version@user/dev to create the package.

-Also, there is a conanfile.txt (or a more complex recipe) for the application CoolApp that has cool/version@user/dev among its requirements.
+Also, there is a conanfile.txt (or a more complex recipe) for the application CoolApp that has cool/version@user/ dev among its requirements.
 When building this application, the resources of cool are used from the Conan local cache.